propytech-dao/chainlink-hackaton/contracts/README.md

 # Smart contracts

 This repo contains all solutions of the smart contracts.
+For clarification, we copied the code from [ReNFT sylvester-v1](https://github.com/re-nft/contracts-sylvester) to showcase an example using their protocol.
+But we also defined a simpler renting protocol called `SimpleRent`, which is the contract the front-end is integrated to.

+Ideally, our solution would not depend on the lending protocol being used to rent.
+However, depending on the lending protocol, it is necessary to change the `FunctionsConsumer` to make the adequate checks.

+### Common and reusable commands

 For now, the consumer address is `0xb1D0763964511f57e5d70362b283765b6159331` in Ethereum Sepoila the subscription ID is: `2632`

-Common used:
+1. To interact with deployed functions consumer

 ```
 npx hardhat functions-read --contract 0xb1D0763964511f57e5d70362b283765b61593310  --network ethereumSepolia